Redox

+Redox reactions fall into two classes.
+In electron transfer, a single electron usually flows from the atom, ion, or molecule being oxidized to the one being reduced; this is often described in terms of redox couples and electrode potentials.
+In atom transfer, an atom passes from one substrate to another; for example, in the rusting of iron the oxidation state of the iron atoms increases as the metal converts to an oxide and oxygen is reduced as it absorbs the released electrons.

+Redox reactions occur throughout nature and industry.
+Cellular respiration and photosynthesis, combustion, and the corrosion of metals all proceed through redox chemistry, as do the reactions that power batteries and other electrochemical cells.
+Industry uses redox reactions to extract metals from their ores by smelting, to electroplate objects, and to manufacture chemicals such as nitric acid.
+In soils, sediments, and water, redox gradients drive the biogeochemical cycling of elements.

 Terminology

-"Redox" is a portmanteau of "reduction" and "oxidation."
-The term was first used in a 1928 article by Leonor Michaelis and Louis B. Flexner.
+"Redox" is a portmanteau of "reduction" and "oxidation".
+The term first appeared in a 1928 article by Leonor Michaelis and Louis B. Flexner.

 Oxidation is a process in which a substance loses electrons.
 Reduction is a process in which a substance gains electrons.

 The processes of oxidation and reduction occur simultaneously and cannot occur independently.
 In redox processes, the reductant transfers electrons to the oxidant.
-Thus, in the reaction, the reductant or reducing agent loses electrons and is oxidized, and the oxidant or oxidizing agent gains electrons and is reduced.
+Thus, in the reaction, the reductant or reducer or reducing agent loses electrons and is oxidized, while the oxidant or oxidizer or oxidizing agent gains electrons and is reduced.

 The pair of an oxidizing and reducing agent that is involved in a particular reaction is called a redox pair.
 A redox couple is a reducing species and its corresponding oxidizing form, e.g., Fe^{2+}/ Fe^{3+}.The oxidation alone and the reduction alone are each called a half-reaction because two half-reactions always occur together to form a whole reaction.

 In electrochemical reactions the oxidation and reduction processes do occur simultaneously but are separated in space.

+Although oxidation is commonly associated with forming oxides, other chemical species can serve the same function; in hydrogenation, bonds such as C=C are reduced by the transfer of hydrogen atoms.